wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md

 It is possible to set target height.
 If the `height` parameter is not set, all the blocks will be imported.

-To import blockchain up to a ceratin height, do the following:
+To import blockchain up to a certain height, do the following:

 1. Stop the node with `service waves stop` command.